Mary Cullinan

-Mary Cullinan (December 23, 1950 – May 3, 2021) was the an American academic administrator who served as the 26th president of Eastern Washington University from 2014 to 2020.
+Mary Cullinan (December 23, 1950 – May 3, 2021) was an American academic administrator who served as the 26th president of Eastern Washington University from 2014 to 2020.

 Early life and education

 Cullinan was raised in Washington, D.C.
 Her father was Assistant Postmaster-General under President Dwight D. Eisenhower and later a speech writer for various senators, congressmen, and other influential politicians, including Presidents John F. Kennedy and Lyndon B. Johnson.
 She graduated, magna cum laude, with a degree in English from the University of Pennsylvania in 1972.
 Cullinan obtained her master's degree in 1973 and her PhD in 1978 in English literature at the University of Wisconsin–Madison.

 Career

 After becoming a tenured professor of English at California State University, Hayward (now CSU East Bay) in 1991, she received her first administrative position as chair of the department of English at the university (1991–1992; 1993–1994).
 At California State University–Hayward, she was also interim dean of the School of Arts, Letters, and Social Sciences (1992–1993) and director of the Office of Faculty Development and Faculty Center for Excellence in Teaching (1994–1996).

 Later, she served as dean of the College of Arts, Letters and Sciences and English professor at California State University, Stanislaus from 1996 to 2003.
 She served as provost and vice president for academic affairs as well as professor of English at Stephen F. Austin State University from 2003 to 2006.

 From 2006 to 2014, Cullinan was the president of Southern Oregon University in Ashland, Oregon.
 She was responsible for authoring the two largest retrenchment programs in the history of the university.

-Cullinan stepped down as president of Eastern Washington University in Cheney, Washington on August 4, 2020.
+Cullinan stepped down as president of Eastern Washington University in Cheney, Washington, on August 4, 2020.
 On September 29, 2020, it was announced that Cullinan would become a tenured professor, remaining at Eastern Washington University within the English department within the College of Arts, Letters, and Education.